|

 The system will respond with xxxx:b031

-Type: mov cx,0150 (press return) - this is the second delay value mentioned
+Type: mov cx,0150 (press enter) - This is the second delay value mentioned above.

 The system will respond with xxxx:b034